 - Opportunity to build professional skills and industry knowledge

 - A competitive EDGE in future career endeavors

-What internships will be available to apply for?
+What internships will be available?

 Walker EDGE partners with different companies, primarily in the St. Louis area to provide a wide range of internship opportunities for students in areas such as computer science, financial services, marketing, business administration, information technology, management and more.

 Walker EDGE staff work with students to identify internship opportunities that are a good fit based on skills and interests.
 Students are also encouraged to explore internship opportunities available from multiple sources.